dat-ecosystem-archive/docs/papers/dat-paper.md

 )
 ```

-If the last bit is *not* set then a header represents an non compressed sequence
+If the last bit is *not* set then a header represents a non-compressed sequence.

 ```
 uncompressed-sequence = varint(